FischeZ/spotify-playlist-sorter/README.md

 # 🎵 Spotify Playlist Sorter

-A Node.js web application that sorts your Spotify playlists by release date using the Spotify Web API.
-Organize your music chronologically with just a few clicks!
+A modern full-stack web application built with React (Vite) and Node.js that sorts your Spotify playlists by release date using the Spotify Web API.
+Organize your music chronologically with a beautiful, responsive interface!

 ## ✨ Features

+- **Modern React Frontend**: Built with React 18 and Vite for lightning-fast development and performance
 - **OAuth Authentication**: Secure login with your Spotify account
 - **Playlist Selection**: Choose from all your playlists (both public and private)
 - **Release Date Sorting**: Automatically sort tracks from oldest to newest release date
 - **Smart Date Handling**: Handles different date precisions (year, month, day)
-- **Beautiful Web Interface**: Clean, responsive design with Spotify-inspired styling
+- **Beautiful Web Interface**: Clean, responsive design with Spotify-inspired dark theme
+- **RESTful API**: Clean separation between frontend and backend
+- **Real-time Feedback**: See sorting progress and results immediately
 - **Batch Processing**: Efficiently handles playlists of any size
-- **Real-time Feedback**: See sorting progress and results immediately

 ## 🚀 Quick Start

 ### Prerequisites

-- Node.js (version 14 or higher)
+- Node.js (version 16 or higher)
+- npm (comes with Node.js)
 - A Spotify account
 - Spotify Developer App credentials